-The reason DApps are intriguing the development world is because they are unlike traditional applications.
+The reason Blockchain-Based DApps are intriguing the development world is that they are unlike traditional applications.

-Currently, there are 1000+ DApps built on Ethereum, which is the leading DApp platform.
+Currently, there are 1000+ DApps built on Ethereum, which is the leading Blockchain-Based DApps platform.

 Let’s try to understand in detail how traditional applications differ from DApps.